 Before we go out and about in petting our cat, we must establish a solid foundation of trust in each other.
 It is essential to avoid any anxiety, especially if you have a new cat.

 1. When you encounter a new cat, don’t approach it immediately and begin to pet it.
 Cats don’t trust strangers as fast as most people thought.
-Also, add the fact that you are ten times your cat’s size, and, understandably, it will be scared at first.
+Also, add the fact that you are ten times your cat’s size, and, understandably, it will be scary at first.

 2. Instead, allow your cat to approach you.
 When the cat gives in to get your attention, it will let you know through these visual cues: rubbing up against your legs, purring, rubbing its head or cheeks against you, or sitting in your lap.